 Even if you’re not fully aware of what a CCAC does, chances are that we have already made a difference in the life of someone you know.
 Each year, Community Care Access Centres (CCACs) of Ontario serve as a single point of contact for people who need access to community health care and personal support services.
 The focus of our work is on enhancing quality of life.

-Case Managers/Care Coordinators have the opportunity to work and make decisions independently, while using shared best practices and assessment tools as part of an inter-professional team.
-They conduct face-to-face or telephone assessments and balance each client’s unique needs with available health care resources to plan their care from their own homes or communities.
+Care Coordinators have the opportunity to work and make decisions independently, while using shared best practices and assessment tools as part of an inter-professional team.
+They conduct face-to-face or telephone assessments and balance each client’s unique needs with available health care resourcesto plan their care from their own homes or communities.

-While it is true that Case Managers/Care Coordinators make up the majority of our staff, CCACs are large organizations with many other roles to fill.
+While it is true that Care Coordinators make up the majority of our staff, we also hire Registered Nurses to deliver nursing care, such as mental health nursing services in school boards.
+Under the direction of the Ministry of Health and Long-Term Care, our Nurse Practitioners also provide direct nursing outreach services for various complex, high-risk/high-needs populations, including palliative clients.
+CCACs are large organizations with many other roles to fill.
 New grads in the health care disciplines, for example, can work as Team Assistants, and there are opportunities for experienced professionals in IT, Finance, HR and other support functions.

 Go to ccacjobs.ca to learn more and apply.